-Sound velocity measurements were collected continuously with an Applied Micro Systems Micro SV (accurate to \pm 0.03 m/s) deployed on the transducer frame for real-time sound velocity adjustments at the transducer/water interface.
-Additionally, sound velocity profile measurements of the water column were collected at the beginning and ending of each survey day.
-Sound-velocity profile measurements were collected using an Applied Micro Systems SvPlus 3472 which provides time-of-flight sound-velocity measurements using invar rods with a sound-velocity accuracy of \pm 0.06 m/s, pressure measured by a semiconductor bridge strain gauge to an accuracy to 0.15 percent (full scale), and temperature measured by thermistor to an accuracy of 0.05 degrees Celsius (Applied Microsystems, Ltd., 2005).
+Sound velocity measurements were collected continuously with an Applied Micro Systems Micro SV (accurate to ± 0.03 m/s) deployed on the transducer frame for real-time sound velocity adjustments at the transducer/water interface.
+Additionally, sound-velocity profile measurements of the water column were collected at least once per day.
+Sound-velocity profile measurements were collected using an Applied Micro Systems SvPlus 3472 which provides time-of-flight sound-velocity measurements using invar rods with a sound-velocity accuracy of ± 0.06 m/s, pressure measured by a semiconductor bridge strain gauge to an accuracy to 0.15 percent (full scale), and temperature measured by thermistor to an accuracy of 0.05 degrees Celsius (Applied Microsystems, Ltd., 2005).